U11 Assessments

 How tryouts and assessments work?

-All U11 players, both Hunter River and Cornwall, will attend all U11 scheduled assessments, after these assessments, all players will be placed on their team.
+All U11 players, both Hunter River and Cornwall, will attend all the U11 scheduled assessments, after these assessments, all players will be placed on their team.
+The group will be divided by location the player is registered for to complete the assessments.

 **Sometimes players cannot make every assessment, this is understandable and we request all players to try their best to attend all assessments.